Abba Anderson MSOM LAc

 In general, acupuncture works well for the things that conventional medicine doesn’t offer much help with.
 Acupuncture can make a big difference for people with any chronic disease or autoimmune disorder and anybody who is considering antidepressants or anti-anxiety medication.
 Acupuncture is also highly effective for treating women’s health issues including infertility, PMS and menopausal symptoms.

 I received my post-graduate training in acupuncture and herbal medicine at Acupuncture & Integrative Medicine College, Berkeley in Berkeley, California, where I earned a four-year clinical Master’s of Science degree in Oriental Medicine.
 Since then, I have received advanced training in gentle Japanese acupuncture techniques, facial renewal acupuncture, and alternative treatment of chronic fatigue, fibromyalgia, Lyme disease and chronic pain.
-I received my hypnotherapy certification and Reiki training with Holly Holmes-Meredith at HCH Institute in Lafayette, California, served as Editor in Chief of the California Journal of Oriental Medicine for five years, and am currently beginning work on my doctoral dissertation surveying disaster relief organizations about the possibility of integrating acupuncture into their relief operations.
-This project was inspired by my experience organizing Missouri acupuncturists in Joplin, Missouri, where we provided 1000 treatments in the month following the May 2011 tornado.
-The benefits that survivors and volunteers alike received from these treatments was deeply inspiring to me, and as a result, I’m currently serving as the chair of Acupuncturists Without Borders’ Disaster Relief Committee.
+I received my hypnotherapy certification and Reiki training with Holly Holmes-Meredith at HCH Institute in Lafayette, California, served as Editor in Chief of the California Journal of Oriental Medicine for five years, and am currently beginning work on my doctoral dissertation about integrating acupuncture into disaster relief operations.
+My dissertation subject was inspired by my experience organizing Missouri acupuncturists in Joplin, Missouri, where volunteer acupuncturists provided 1000 treatments in the month following the May 2011 tornado.
+The benefits that survivors and volunteers received from these treatments was deeply inspiring to me.

-I grew up in Branson, Missouri, earned my bachelor’s degree in journalism at Mizzou and an MA in creative writing from Sonoma State University.
-When I’m not sticking very tiny needles in people, I like to meditate with the Buddhist meditation group at Body of Work Yoga, write with friends at the Mudhouse, see almost anything playing at the Moxie and traipse along creeks all over the Ozarks.
+I grew up in Branson, Missouri, earned a bachelor’s degree in journalism at Mizzou and an MA in creative writing from Sonoma State University.
+When I’m not sticking very tiny needles in people, I like to write with friends at the Mudhouse, see almost anything playing at the Moxie and kayak, hike and bike all over the Ozarks.

-Call 417-335-8386 to schedule a complimentary 15-minute phone consultation to talk about your situation and goals, and get answers to your questions about how a holistic approach can help you.
+Call 417-353-8868 to schedule a complimentary consultation to talk about your situation and goals, and answer your questions about how acupuncture can help you.